jflamy/owlcms4/docs/MQTTMessages.md

     - LEGACY: `decisionRequest/A/:ref :status` (status is `on` or `off`)
     - `ref` is `1`, `2`, or `3`
     - The delay before triggering is configurable in owlcms.
 If the device decides to remind the referee on its own, it should be longer than the owlcms default.
-- `fop/summon/A :official :status`: The jury summons an official to the jury table.
+- `fop/summon/A :official`: The jury summons an official to the jury table.
-    - LEGACY: `summon/A/:official :status` (status is `on` or `off`)
+    - LEGACY: `summon/A/:official :status` (status is `on` or `off`, off is unused, device turns it off on its own)
-    - `official` is `1`, `2`, `3`, `all` (all referees) or `controller`.
+    - `official` is `1`, `2`, `3`
-    -  Summoning controller not implemented yet  Normally results in a notification on the announcer/marshall/timekeeper screens because the TC is usually roaming.
+    - Summon `all` results in 3 individual messages for referees 1 2 and 3;
-    - The device can turn off the summon on its own.
+    - Official 4 is used for the technical controller.
+Currently results in a notification on the announcer/marshall/timekeeper screens

 #### Subscribed by the down signal device: